-- Mathematics placement exam is offered one Saturday per month at 1:00 pm.
-Please call the Office of Admissions and Orientation if you are unable to test on Saturdays.
+- The Mathematics exam is offered one Saturday each month at 1:00 pm.

-- The Foreign Language placement exam is offered monthly.
+- The Foreign Language exam is offered monthly.
 Check the schedule below for upcoming dates.

 For questions regarding the results of an examination, please contact the appropriate office:

 Language, Culture Communication

 Regardless of the total number of credits or if you have taken the equivalent of Composition 105 or Composition 106, you must take the English Composition placement exam to fulfill the requirement for graduation.
 You will be given two hours to type a response in essay format to a two-page selection from a published author.
 Please keep in mind that there is no “correct” response to the question.
 This exam can only be taken once.
 You will receive your English Composition placement exam results on the day you attend orientation.
 The exam should be completed prior to attending orientation, but no later than the first six weeks of your first semester.
 If taken after your orientation session it will take approximately 2-3 weeks to receive your exam results.

 Mathematics Placement Exams

 Mathematics placement exam is required if you are an incoming freshman or a transfer student not transferring a Calculus I or higher equivalent course with an earned grade of a C or better.
 This computer-based test has no time limit (though most students typically end within two hours).
 Calculators are not allowed for this test.
 You can take the Mathematics placement exam up to 3 times (with a 30-day wait period).
 This exam helps place you into the appropriate Mathematics level.
 It will take approximately 2-3 weeks to receive your Mathematics examination results.